 Candidates can retake Cambridge International AS Level and Cambridge International A Level as many times as they want to.
-Cambridge International AS & A Levels are linear qualifications so candidates cannot re-sit individual components.
-Information on retake entries is in the Cambridge Handbook at www.cambridgeinternational.org/examsofficers
+Information on retake entries is at www.cambridgeinternational.org/entries.
+To confirm what entry options are available for this syllabus, refer to the Cambridge Guide to Making Entries for the relevant series.